redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 kueue-controller-manager-77c758b595-hgrz7                         1/1     Running   8 (10m ago)    21h
 ```

-### Configuring quota management for distributed workloads (~5min)
+### Configure quota management for distributed workloads

-Create an empty Kueue resource flavor
+#### Create an empty Kueue resource flavor

 Why?
 Resources in a cluster are typically not homogeneous.
-A ResourceFlavor is an object that represents these resource variations (i.e. Nvidia A100 versus T4 GPUs) and allows you to associate them with cluster nodes through labels, taints and tolerations.
+A ResourceFlavor is an object that describes these resource variations (i.e. Nvidia A100 versus T4 GPUs) and allows you to associate them with cluster nodes through labels, taints and tolerations.

+A cluster administrator can create an empty ResourceFlavor object named `default-flavor`, without any labels or taints, as follows:

 ```yaml
 apiVersion: kueue.x-k8s.io/v1beta1